Flotomate/product_docs/source/admin/admin-automation/manage-sla.rst

      SLA-Performance = (Violated Ticket by SLA  * 100 )/ (Qualified SLA Compliant Tickets + Violated Tickets by SLA)

+     .. note:: SLA-Performance is calculated everyday at 11:00 PM.
+The server time is considered here.

      When compliance level of a ticket is below the penalty level then it becomes non-compliant.

   b. **Penalty Points and Penalty Compliance Level for**: The penalty points tell how many points to subtract when SLA